Kapura Singh Brar

-Nawab Kapura Singh Brar (16251708) was the accredited progenitor of both the Faridkot and Kot Kapura minor Phulkian houses.
+Nawab Kapura Singh Brar (1625–1708) was the accredited progenitor of both the Faridkot and Kot Kapura minor Phulkian houses.
 Also responsible for founding the town of Kot Kapura in 1661.

 Life

 Kapura Singh was born in Panjgrain, Punjab, to Chaudury Lala Brar in 1625.
 Chaudury Lala Brar was the younger brother of Nawab Bhallan Chand Brar, the head of the Brar clan and an ardent follower of Guru Hargobind.
 Bhallan died issueless in 1634, being succeeded by Kapura, his nephew.
-Kapura was then succeeded by his elder son Sukhia Singh Brar.

 During his reign over the Brar clan and jagirdari territories in the area around Kot kapura, the fort of Kot Kapura was constructed in 1661.
 Kapura also engaged in incessant warfare with the neighbouring Rajput clans over historic territory disputes and due to his conquest of their jagirdari holds.
+Kapura did'nt assist Guru Gobind Singh by warding off the imperial armies in-pursuit of the guru after the Battle of Chamkaur, which drew displeasure from the Sikh guru.
+Thus, the guru went to Dhilwan Kalan where he was aided by Sodhi Kaul.